CentOS/container-pipeline-service/README.md

 ## Want to deploy your own pipeline?

-This will allow you to bring up a single or multi-node setup of the Container Pipeline Service.
+This will bring up a single or multi-node setup of the Container Pipeline Service.

+Requirements:
+  - RedHat-based OS (Fedora, CentOS, RHEL)
+  - 4GB of RAM
+  - 50GB HDD
+  -
 We use Ansible Playbooks in order to provision the service.
 As long as your OS is accesible over SSH, you can set up the host(s):

 ```sh
 $ git clone https://github.com/CentOS/container-pipeline-service/